RichardLitt/standard-readme/spec.md

 - `Updating`.
 Optional.

 **Suggestions:**
-- Link to prerequisite sites for language. [npmjs](https://npmjs.com), [godocs](https://godoc.org), etc.
+- Link to prerequisite sites for language: [npmjs](https://npmjs.com), [godocs](https://godoc.org), etc.
 - Include any system-specific information needed for Installation.
 - Subsection for dependencies needed for install to work.
+- If there is no code in the module - for instance, a document-based module - this section is not required.

 #### Usage
 **Status:** Required.